 The country of origin can correlate with the higher likelihood of looking for employment in the country.
 For instance, a survey displayed that the respondents from the Philippines had the highest employment rates.

 But, the ability to find employment conveniently does not mean that you will be capable of finding employment in the field.

 Country of Education

 Did you go to study abroad or the school in your home country?
-Where you studied matters in terms of looking for a job in Canada.
+Where you studied matters in terms of looking for an employment in Canadian Job Market.
 For instance, those immigrants who completed the highest degree in the US were more likely to look for work in the role which matched their skills and sector once they migrated to the country.

 More research should be done for determining the particular practices and programs which effectively address those challenges that the skilled immigrants encounter regularly upon arriving in the country.
 The most relevant thing to consider is to not to lose confidence.